 Interestingly, the exhaust ports are all individual, but the intake ports are siamesed.
 Reducing exhaust back-pressure was an obvious design priority.

-I didn’t properly take it in when was shooting, but this rather unusual big two-barrel Holley carb doesn’t seem to have a float bowl, and I’m now thinking this is a propane-fueled engine.
-Can anyone confirm that?
+I didn’t properly take it in when was shooting, but this rather unusual big two-barrel Holley carb doesn’t seem to have a float bowl, as this is a propane-fueled engine.

 The other side: well, it shows off the big six’ nice lines, eh?

 This particular R-190 has a somewhat interesting provenance.
 The R Series was mostly replaced by other more modern IH trucks, already by the late fifties.
 And by the sixties, International had diesels as well as a new huge gasoline V8 engine.
-So this 1966 R Series is probably one of the last years it was made.
+So this 1966 R Series is probably one of the last years it was made (this ad is form 1963).

 But certain customers still preferred the R Series, especially public agencies like highway maintenance authorities and utilities.
 This one appears to come from the Gregory South Dakota Rural Electric Cooperative, if I’ve deciphered the fading door sticker correctly.
 Utilities and public agencies were more interested in a rugged truck that would last them in their low-mileage use for decades, than the latest and greatest over-the road machine with maximum efficiency.